robustini/AceRadio/README.md

 - **Hybrid** mixes local material and AI-written prompts
 - cached / already generated material on disk can also be reused by the radio

-So if your goal is to minimize extra VRAM pressure as much as possible, the lightest path is to avoid the Ollama writing stage and rely on local sources or cached material whenever that fits your station design.
+So if your goal is to minimize VRAM pressure as much as possible, the lightest path is to avoid the Ollama writing stage and rely on local sources or cached material whenever that fits your station design.

 ### VRAM cleanup modes